Keywords

 By addressing these areas, future research can play a crucial role in advancing digital public administration, optimizing data governance strategies, and ensuring equitable service delivery for all citizens.

-The findings of this study reveal important distinctions between government officials and people with disabilities regarding the perceived importance of factors influencing audit data governance.
+Based on the multi-group SEM results ( Tables 3 and 4), the findings reveal important distinctions between government officials and people with disabilities regarding the perceived importance of factors influencing audit data governance.
 Government officials emphasized data quality and organizational culture as essential drivers for effective data governance, reflecting their role in ensuring accurate and reliable data management systems.
 Conversely, people with disabilities highlighted data accessibility as a primary concern, underscoring the need for improved inclusivity in digital public service delivery.

 These results are consistent with international evidence that highlights the necessity of inclusive data practices within public governance frameworks.
 The OECD (2024) emphasizes that data-driven practices in public sectors must prioritize both quality and accessibility to foster public trust and ensure equitable service delivery.
 Similarly, the European Commission’s eGovernment Benchmark ( European Commission, 2023) illustrates successful practices across European governments, such as Estonia and Denmark, where comprehensive data governance and inclusive digital platforms have effectively narrowed the digital accessibility gap for vulnerable populations, including people with disabilities.